-Barnes and Noble Manager Praised for Helping Workers During Tornado
+Barnes & Noble Manager Praised for Helping Workers During Tornado

 "I guess it is a wakeup call.
 I can look at my age and where things are at and I'm like, you know what? all is good.
 I'm in good shape and this is a reminder of that and take advantage of things," Stager said.

-Barnes and Noble corporate is still assessing the damage.
-Employees say they’ve been told that later this week, they’ll find out if they still have their jobs after this tornado.
+Barnes & Noble corporate is still assessing the damage.
+Employees say they've been told that later this week, they'll find out if they still have their jobs after this tornado.